Updated: 30 March 2018

 Linking this to Attribution Theory, people with an internal locus are much more likely to be dispositionalist while those with an external locus are more likely to be situationalist.
 The concept also relates to the meta-programmes of internally-referenced (internal locus) and externally-referenced (external locus).

 One criticism of Rogers’ concept – as of Maslow – is that it is culturally biased – a product of Western culture which represents an individualistic and selfish approach to understanding human nature.
 In other cultures, such as Eastern collectivistic ones, more value may be put upon the achievement of a group of people than any one individual.
-However, if Self-Actualisation is reframed within Graves’ Spiral, then yes, Self-Actualisation does appear to reflect Western self-expressive orientation.
+However, the work of Native American researchers such as Narcisse Blood & Ryan Heavy Head (Heavy Head, 2008a; 2008b) and Stone Brown (2014) makes it clear that Maslow, in part at least, drew his concept of Self-Actualisation from within the collectivist culture of the Blackfoot.
+Maslow & Honigmann (p6) talk of Blackfoot society as creating “feelings of being liked and loved; the perception of the world as a warm and friendly place; a tendency to expect good to happen; feelings of calm, ease and relaxation; self-acceptance….”
+In Graves’ terms, this sounds like healthy F-S GREEN facilitating the emergence of healthy G-T YELLOW.
+Moreover, if Self-Actualisation is reframed within Graves’ Spiral, then Self-Actualisation can appear to reflect Western self-expressive orientation.
 However, the level below in Maslow’s Hierarchy, Aesthetic, if reframed as F-S GREEN, and Self-Transcendence, if reframed as H-U TURQUOISE, are clearly on the conformist/collective side of the Spiral.

 Research on Self-Actualisation

-Maslow conducted extensive biographical research and case studies of people he considered to be self-actualisers.
-However, his methodologies cannot be considered ‘scientific’.
+While Maslow conducted extensive biographical research and case studies of people he considered to be self-actualisers, his methodologies cannot be considered ‘scientific’.
 Moreover, his criteria for describing a ‘self-actualiser’ could be argued as highly subjective.
-He did not compare self-actualisers with self-actualisers.
+He did not explicitly compare self-actualisers with self-actualisers.
 Nevertheless, his work has provided valuable insights the ‘being ways of thinking’.
 In his near 30 years of research, Graves did conduct investigations of a much more scientific nature and built on Maslow’s ideas, as did Jane Loevinger.

 Everett Shostrum (1963, 1977) developed the Personal Orientation Questionnaire to create a standardised approach to identifying self-actualisers.
 The results of scoring the questionnaire reveal the extent (high or low) to which a person self-actualises in their life.
 Michael Sheffield et al (1995) used it to find that those low in Self-Actualisation tend to have poor interpersonal relationships.
 Mark Runco, Peter Ebersole & Wayne Mraz (1995) found that creative thinking is more associated with high Self-Actualisation.